Discover more from The Shortcut

 Brightness of Controller Indicators – this is unlikely to make a massive difference to your controller’s battery life, but it’s worth lowering the brightness all the same.

-As mentioned above, try to use a wireless headset instead of a wired one if you can.
+As mentioned above, try using a wireless headset instead of a wired one if possible to eke out more battery life.
 The majority of the best PS5 headsets offer wireless options, and they’ll save your controller from having to supply power to the headset.

 If you’re tired of charging your PS5 controller, it’s worth picking up one of the best PS5 accessories that at least makes the process a little easier.
 The PS5 DualSense Charging Station lets you charge two controllers at the same time and doesn’t take up a USB port on the PS5.
 If you have more than one pad, it means you can at least swap to a fresh one when the low battery indicator inevitably appears.